Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places in Bengal

 I hope readers like my blog on some of the unexplored historical places in Bengal.

-The green sojourn at Chandraketugarh was rejuvenating but the first impression of the archaeological site conveyed an air of utter negligence in terms of maintenance .
+The green sojourn at Chandraketugarh was rejuvenating but the first impression of the archaeological site conveyed an air of utter negligence in terms of maintenance.
 Even the excavations have been left incomplete due to unknown reasons.
-A locale said that the pits here were cursed by a monster called Betaal 2500 years back and thus anyone who tries to dig the area gets killed by the devil.
+A locale said that a monster called Betaal cursed the pits here by 2500 years back.
+Thus anyone who tries to dig the area gets killed by the devil.

 A century-old tree right in the middle of the mounds stands as the only testimony to its rich past.

 This infuriated Vikramaditya and he persistently motivated Lilavati to continue with her tuneful art of predictions.
 Much later Mihir too realized his offense and requested Lilavati to start prophesying again.
-It was then she learned a special art of speaking through her nasal passage.
-The pronunciation added a nasal tone to her voice .
+Then she learned a special art of speaking through her nasal passage.
+The pronunciation added a nasal tone to her voice.
 Thus with time she came to be more known as Khawnaa (nasal speaker) and her sayings as ‘Khawnaar Bachan’.

 Hence, I conclude my blog about some of the unexplored places in Bengal which are rich in history and also worth visiting.
 I hope that this blog inspires tourists to visit these unexplored places in Bengal.